bergano65/azure-docs.ru-ru/articles/billing/billing-how-to-change-credit-card.md

 1. On the right side of the page, select **Manage payment methods**.
 1. Click **Use Instead** next to the card that you want to use.
 This also updates any other subscriptions currently associated with this card.

-## Remove a credit or debit card from the account
+## Remove a credit card from the account

 1. Sign in to the [Azure Account Center](https://account.windowsazure.com/Subscriptions) as the [Account Administrator](billing-subscription-transfer.md#whoisaa).
 1. Select the subscription that's linked to the card.